grantmacken/glider/README.md

 [reverse proxy](https://www.nginx.com/resources/glossary/reverse-proxy-server/)

-##The Build Cycle

-The build cycle:
- 1. edit the source files
- 2. run `make` => build result stored into docker volume
- 3. check the site should be serving at your development domain e.g. http://example.com:8080.
+##Make Targets

+When the pod is running, you can start editing the source files in the src dir.
+After editing a source file you can build by running `make` The default Make target is `make build` so `make` will run `make build`

+When you invoke a subsequent `make`, only edited files will be built.

-After the first run you can set a watch target.
+After the first `make` run you can set a watch target.
 In another terminal window, cd into this repo directory and run `make watch`

 This will watch for file writes in the src dir and
 run the `make build` target when file writes occur.

+##A Site Domain Is Being Served

+When the pod is running, it will be serving your in development XQuery web-app.
+When developing, if a build succeeds then you get *live web view*, of your current build.
+You do not have to stop and start your pod, to see the changes you have made.

 TODO: livereload